Hamilton wins 100th F1 race to take lead over Verstappen - NewsBreak

 “We didn’t lose so many points today, so that’s really, really good,” Verstappen told his team over the radio.
 One key question for the rest of the season is whether Hamilton too will need to use an extra engine and take a penalty.

+Hamilton too predicted a close fight.
+“Undoubtedly, it’s going to be tough.
+I think for the two-thirds of the season so far (Red Bull) had the edge,” he said.
+“However, it’s been difficult with all sorts of things, curveballs sent to both of us and our teams.
+It’s still everything to play for in these next races.”

-It doesn't take much rain to make a difference in Sochi, where the flat track means water is slow to drain away.
+It doesn’t take much rain to make a difference in Sochi, where the flat track means water builds up on the surface.

-Hamilton has now won the Russian Grand Prix on five of eight occasions, and his victory Sunday continues a clean sweep of victories in Russia for Mercedes cars.
+Hamilton has now won the Russian Grand Prix on five of eight occasions, and his victory Sunday continues a clean sweep of victories in Russia for Mercedes.

 Ricciardo narrowly missed the podium for McLaren in fourth and Hamilton’s teammate Valtteri Bottas was fifth after an eventful race for the Finn.
 Mercedes’ decision to swap the engine in Bottas’ car and take a penalty prompted speculation the team was deploying Bottas to hold up Verstappen, something the team denied.
 Regardless, it didn’t take long for Verstappen to swoop past Bottas.